Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 We now consider the broken path cobordism $(Y\times [0,1], \Gamma_w)$, shown in Figure~\ref{fig::29}.

-\begin{lem} If $(Y,\ws)$ is a multi-pointed 3-manifold (possibly with only one basepoint) and $(Y\times [0,1],\Gamma_w)$ is the broken path cobordism shown in Figure~\ref{fig::29}, then The statement holds regardless of whether $|\ws|=1$ or $|\ws|>1$, and for both the $A$ and $B$ versions of the maps. \end{lem}
+\begin{lem} If $(Y,\ws)$ is a multi-pointed 3-manifold (possibly with only one basepoint) and $(Y\times [0,1],\Gamma_w)$ is the broken path cobordism shown in Figure~\ref{fig::29}, then The same holds for the $B$ versions of the cobordism maps. \end{lem}